Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

 which has no nontrivial $R$ symmetry, but commutes with $W$ when $4 | N$.
-The cumulative AFL for this case is plotted in Fig.~\ref{fig:cat-W-sym}.
-The $W$ operator has two charge sectors, and correspondingly $\cAFL$ saturates to $2\log (N/2) + \log 2$ when the partition is $W$-symmetric, instead of the usual $2\log N$.
+The cumulative AFL entropy is computed on $W$-symmetric dynamics with random and $W$-symmetric partitions of total size $K=8$.
+The $W$ operator has two charge sectors, and correspondingly $\cAFL$ saturates to $2\log (N/2) + \log 2$ for $W$-symmetric partitions, instead of the usual $2\log N$.